amalajayan13/FRX-IDS/README.md

-# FRX-IDS
+# FRX-IDS: An Explainable Intrusion Detection Framework with Tamper-Evident Alert Evidence Logging

 ## Reproducibility
 This repository contains the Jupyter notebook used for the analysis in the preparation of the latest manuscript version.
 The notebook `main_v4.ipynb` can be opened directly.

 ## Outputs

-The `outputs/` directory contains the results generated from executing the notebook.
+The `outputsv3/` directory contains the results generated from executing the notebook.

 ## Dataset
 https://research.unsw.edu.au/projects/toniot-datasets &